steveicarus/iverilog/Documentation/usage/vvp_flags.rst

   determine the return types of user-defined system functions.
 If specified at compile-time, there is no need to specify them again here.

+* -s

+  $stop right away, in the beginning of the simulation.
+This kicks the vvp program into interactive debug mode.

 * -v

   Show verbose progress while setting up or cleaning up the runtime